 1. START OR SUPPORT A NEW PROJECT

 You can partner us to support a new project.
 We are constructing a new Children Home in Pokhara, Nepal with an estimated cost of S$450,000.
 This 21,000 sqft facility will be a wonderful home for 120 poor and abandoned children.
 This is a project where we would like to partner a Foundation to share the construction as well as the operational costs.
-ASK Wee Legacy has generously supported our new work in Thailand.

 2. SUPPORT OUR COMMUNITY OUTREACH PROGRAM

 A UK-based Foundation has donated to a three-year program to build 120 houses and 360 toilets for the poor in Prey Veng province, Cambodia.
-We have a strong team to execute this program but the need is great and we would like to expand this program several folds!
+We have a strong team to execute this program but the need is great and we would like to expand this program several fold!
 Besides houses, toilets and wells, we are looking at rainwater harvesting system to collect and store rainwater for personal consumption.

 Our current community outreach program cost in Cambodia is about S$250,000 annually.
 We can double this to S$500,000 and help hundreds more of poor villagers to get a proper house, have solar lights in their homes and a rainwater harvesting system.